You Can’t Mature Enterprise Architecture Until You Decide What “Better” Means

 EA teams use this lens to decide how their practice must adapt as technology and business demands shift — before they get bypassed.

-Under EA archetypes lens, maturity is reached by sequentially addressing technology, solution, capability, and business focus.
+Under the EA archetypes lens, maturity is reached by sequentially addressing technology, solution, capability, and business focus.
 Each archetype builds on the last.
 The lens clarifies who EA serves, what roles architects play, what services the practice delivers, and how it operates.

 One Tool, Three Stories, One Coherent Roadmap

-• To executives: as a business outcomes story.
+- To executives: as a business outcomes story

-• To the EA team: as a deliberate evolution of the EA practice.
+- To the EA team: as a deliberate evolution of the EA practice